Can221-ParOS/Can221-ParOS.github.io/about.markdown

 permalink: /about/
 ---

 Due to my general dislike for social media, I figured the best way to host my photography would be on my own page.
-This website it the result.
+This website is the result.

 There are no image quality limits here; The image quality I upload will be the image quality that is displayed.